 Mapping flood-prone areas

-Even major river works may not stop flooding, so there are now measures to change the way flood-prone areas are used.
-Flood prone areas are mapped using information on;
+As even major river works may not prevent flooding, there are now measures to alter the way flood-prone areas are developed.
+Flood prone areas are mapped using very accurate information on;

 - land elevation